India has been the leading producer and consumer of dairy products globally ever since 1998 with a

 Holistic growth

-outputs, it is important to promote the two in tandem to move towards holistic growth.
-It is important
+it is significant to promote the two together to move towards holistic growth.
+It is significant to bring

-to introduce quality feed material and efficient feeding methods, encourage commercialization and
+in quality feed material and well-organized feeding techniques, encourage commercialization and

-mechanization of dairy farms, develop networks to promote processed food and beverages based
+automation of dairy farms, expand networks to promote processed food and beverages based on

-on milk, have well managed cold chain facilities to minimize wastage and organize the sector further.
+milk, have well managed cold chain amenities to reduce wastage and organize the sector further.

-In order to promote these and ensure the all-round development of the Indian dairy industry, we
+So as to promote these and make sure the all-round development of the Indian dairy industry, we

-invite dairy companies, investors, packaging and processing machinery manufacturers, cold-chain
+invite dairy companies, investors, packaging and dairy processing machinery manufacturers, cold-

-developers, feeds suppliers, livestock healthcare companies to join us at 14th DairyTech India 2025
+chain developers, feeds suppliers, livestock healthcare companies to join us at 15th DairyTech India

 promote its further commercialization.